argonaut-io/argonaut/README.md

 ### SBT Settings

-Just add argonaut as a dependency (6.0-M4 is the current version available on oss.sonatype.org at the moment).
+Just add argonaut as a dependency (6.0-M5 is the current version available on oss.sonatype.org at the moment).

 Stable:

-    "io.argonaut" %% "argonaut" % "6.0-M4"
+    "io.argonaut" %% "argonaut" % "6.0-M5"

 Latest:

     "io.argonaut" %% "argonaut" % "6.0-SNAPSHOT" changing()

-Note that argonaut depends on scalaz 7.0.0-RC1.

 ### Release